Ironhack-Miami-PTWD-October-2019/module-3/API-awesome-ptwd-library-project/README.md

 $ npm run dev
 ```

-- To test your app, go to Postman
+- To test your app, go to Postman.
 Now your routes will start with: `http://localhost:3001/`